Neural-Systems-at-UIO/webnutil/README.md

 **How does Nutil define objects? - Look this up in the Nutil code.**

 *Known issues*: For the synthetic test dataset which has segmentations of the same size as the images used for atlas-registration, the "object counts per region" using webnutil-service and Nutil are identical and correct.
 For test datasets with segmentations larger than the images used for atlas-registration, the "object counts per region" from webnutil-service are incorrect (I manually counted for one region, results were way off).
-Something is going wrong with assigning objects to regions when atlas maps are scaled. **To be investigated.** We also known that Nutil uses a different method for assigning objects to regions.
+Something is going wrong with assigning objects to regions when atlas maps are scaled.
+I also confirmed this for the synthetic dataset doubled in size.

+**To be investigated.**

+We also known that Nutil uses a different method for assigning objects to regions.

 **How does Nutil assign objects to regions? - Look this up in the Nutil code**.